 Assessing Your Case

-Whether you had a fender-bender or were part of a huge pileup you may need the assistance of an experienced attorney to properly resolve your claims or to defend yourself against accusations that arise in the aftermath of an accident.
+Whether you had a fender-bender or were part of a huge pileup, you may need the help of an experienced attorney to resolve your claims or defend yourself against accusations that arise in the aftermath of an accident.

-Who is to Blame?
+Who Is to Blame?

 The identity and contact information of witnesses is also helpful.
 This information helps determine whether it will be easy or difficult to establish that your version of events took place, or if another party is likely to prevail in advancing their story.